Arizona State Sun Devils: Ice hockey

-Notable non-varsity sports
+Non-varsity sports

 Rugby

 Founded in 1975, the Arizona State University men's rugby team has played college rugby in Division 1 of the Gold Coast Conference, which is part of American College Rugby, the USA Rugby-sanctioned governing body of Division I-AA, II and III college rugby since the summer of 2019.
 The Sun Devils formerly played in the Division 1-A PAC Rugby Conference, which is part of the College Rugby Association of America (also sanctioned by USA Rugby), in which their rivals included Pac-12 foes such as Arizona and UCLA.

 With 98 registered players, Arizona State was ranked as the largest college rugby program in the United States in 2009.
-Arizona State was led by head coach Gary Lane from 2001 until 2017, when he agreed to resign in compliance with a disciplinary action taken by D-I Rugby (the College Rugby Association of America) in response to a violent on-field incident involving an ASU player.
-The team is currently coached by Pieter Hugo.
+Arizona State was led by head coach Gary Lane from 2001 until 2017, when he agreed to resign as part of disciplinary action taken by D-I Rugby (the College Rugby Association of America) in response to a violent on-field incident involving an ASU player.
+The team has since then been coached by Pieter Hugo.

 Arizona State was regularly ranked in the Top 25 in the country during its time as a Division I-A program.
 Arizona State's rugby sevens program has been successful in the Collegiate Rugby Championship, the highest profile college rugby tournament in the country, where they finished tenth in the 2010 tournament.
 Arizona State also participated in the 2013 USA Rugby Sevens Collegiate National Championships, where they went 5–1 and finished ninth.

 Championships

 NCAA team championships

-Arizona State has won 24 NCAA team national championships.
+Arizona State has won 25 NCAA team national championships.